ZethyG/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Seth Graham / stg34@pitt.edu
 ==================
 Three Facts About Me
 ---

-*   I enjoy reading.
+*   I enjoy exercising and sports.
-*   I am a Pitt Graduate.
+*   I am a senior at Pitt.
-*   I have run a half-marathon.
+*   I enjoy playing video games.

 ---
 Make some changes locally.
 I want to add  a sentence.